ksd-mx/speech-analyzer/README.md

-# Mosque Audio Analysis
+# Speech Audio Analysis

-A self-hosted voice recognition system for analyzing mosque audio content, built on OpenAI's Whisper model with a lightweight message queue.
+A self-hosted voice recognition system for analyzing speech audio content, built on OpenAI's Whisper model with a lightweight message queue.

 ## Overview

-Mosque Audio Analysis is a containerized service that enables:
+Speech Audio Analysis is a containerized service that enables:

 - Speech-to-text transcription of audio recordings
 - Keyword detection in audio files